Parks and Recreation

 The Many programs offered through the City of Grove City Parks and Recreation Department list two fees, one for “residents” and a slightly higher fee for “non-residents.”
 The department and its programs are supported by property and income taxes collected within Grove City corporate limits and contributions made from unincorporated Jackson Township.

 The non-resident policy was developed to equalize registration fees so non-residents contribute to the overall financing on an equitable basis with residents.
 “Residency” status traditionally was granted to those living at addresses with parcel ID numbers beginning with “040” (Grove City) and “160” (unincorporated Jackson Township).
-The parcel ID for your address is available on your county auditor’s website (visit www.franklincountyauditor.com for Franklin County).
-Addresses in the 43123 ZIP code are served by the post office in Grove City, but are not necessarily within city limits.
+The parcel ID for your address is available on your county auditor’s website.
+Visit the Franklin County Auditors website for all addresses in the 43123 ZIP code.
+These residences are served by the post office in Grove City, but are not necessarily within city limits.

 The City of Grove City has extended “residency” status to include individuals employed in the city who pay income tax to the City of Grove City.